 So, the question of the day is, how does one travel around within

 Nicaragua?
 What are your options?
-There are four main options that immediately come to mind:
+There are five main options that immediately come to mind:

 - Taking buses and/or expresso vans

 - Renting a car